Near optimal sample complexity for matrix and tensor normal models via geodesic convexity: Geodesic convexity, sample complexity error bounds

-We can now state and prove the following lemma, which shows that strong convexity in a ball about a point where the gradient is sufficiently small implies the optimizer cannot be far.
+The following lemma shows that strong convexity in a ball about a point where the gradient is sufficiently small implies the optimizer cannot be far.
+This lemma thus ensures that if we prove steps~\ref{it:grad} and~\ref{it:convexity}, then \cref{thm:tensor-frobenius} follows.